Ryangwaite/AWS-SAA-C02-Course/README.md

   - Virtual Tapes are stored on S3
 - File Mode (SMB and NFS)
   - File Storage Backed by S3 Objects
-- Volume Mode (Gateway Stored)
+- Cached volume gateway mode:
+  - Primary data stored in S3
+  - Frequently accessed data is stored locally in cache for low latency access
+  - Great for limited local storage capacity.
+  - Backup to EBS Snapshots
+- Stored volume gateway mode:
+  - primary data is stored locally
+  - Entire dataset is available for low latency access
-  - Block Storage backed by S3 and EBS
+  - Asynchronously gets backed up to S3
   - Great for disaster recovery
-  - Data is kept locally
   - Awesome for migrations
-- Volume Mode (Cache Mode)
-  - Data added to gateway is not stored locally.
-  - Backup to EBS Snapshots
-  - Primarily stored on AWS
-  - Great for limited local storage capacity.

 ### 1.16.5.
 Snowball / Edge / Snowmobile

 Designed to move large amounts of data IN and OUT of AWS.